CSC207-UofT/207-course-notes/09-design-principles.md

 ### 9.2.5.
 DIP:

 > high-level modules should not depend on low-level modules

+Here, "module" refers to a class or a set of closely-related classes, such as might be found in a `.java` file.

 When building a complex system, programmers are often tempted to define _low-level_ classes first and then build _higher-level_ classes that use the low-level classes directly.
 Here, low-level refers to the details of the implementation.
 Such details are often volatile and may change without warning, and they correspond to external dependencies.
 In contrast, high-level refers to what really matters in our program.
 That is, the core logic of what we are trying to accomplish.